Oracle NANVL() function

 Description

 This function is used to return an alternative value n1 if the input value n2 is NaN (not a number), and returns n2 if n2 is not NaN.
-This function is useful only for floating-point numbers of type BINARY_FLOAT or BINARY_DOUBLE.
+This function is particularly useful for handling and substituting NaN values in floating-point calculations for floating-point numbers of type BINARY_FLOAT or BINARY_DOUBLE.

 The function takes any numeric or nonnumeric data type (can be implicitly converted to a numeric data type) as an argument.